canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 The book [xUnit Patterns](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html) presents a broader category of fakes.
 It uses: dummies, stubs, spies and mocks.
 Let's quickly go through them.

 **Dummies are used to respect the signature of methods and classes under test**.
 A dummy is never called inside the code under test.
-A `null` or a null object, like `NullLogger`, in a class constructor are dummies when we're testing one of the class methods that doesn't use that parameter.
+A `null` value or a null object, like `NullLogger`, in a class constructor are dummies when we're testing one of the class methods that doesn't use that parameter.

 **Stubs feed our code under test with indirect input values**.
 We use stubs when the real dependencies aren't available in the test environment or when using one will have side effects.
 Like charging a credit card.
 For "xUnit Patterns" stubs are exactly the same as what we described earlier.